HUMENTH/ERPNext-installation-Guide/README.md

     bench init frappe-bench

-To choose a specif version you can use the branch version.
+To choose a specific version you can use the branch version.
 I will be using branch version 13 in this installation.
 You can look for the latest stable release of the frappe environment.

     bench init frappe-bench --verbose --frappe-branch version-13